 Elastic IP addresses are regional.
-For more information about using Global Accelerator to provision global IP addresses, see Using global static IP addresses instead of regional static IP addresses in the Amazon Global Accelerator Developer Guide.
+For more information about using Global Accelerator to provision global IP addresses, see Using global static IP addresses in the Amazon Global Accelerator Developer Guide.

 For more information about pricing for Elastic IP addresses, see Public IPv4 address in Amazon VPC Pricing.